 About

-Blaine Greteman is Dean of the Kendall College of Arts and Sciences at The University of Tulsa, where he is also a professor of English.
-His teaching and research range from creative nonfiction writing to Renaissance book history, poetry, and drama, including Milton and Shakespeare.
-After leaving Oxford, where he attended on a Rhodes Scholarship, he became a writer for Time magazine, and he continues to write for popular publications such as Slate, The Week, and The London Review of Books.
+Blaine Greteman, Ph.D., is dean of the Kendall College of Arts & Sciences and the Honors College at The University of Tulsa, where he is also a professor of English.
+His teaching and research range from creative nonfiction writing to Renaissance book history, poetry and drama, including Milton and Shakespeare.
+After leaving Oxford, where he attended on a Rhodes Scholarship, he became a writer for Time magazine, and he continues to write for popular publications such as Slate, The Week and The London Review of Books.
+Topics of particular interest include AI and education, the value of the humanities and the importance of colleges of arts and sciences for civil society.
+He was formerly a faculty member and chair at the University of Iowa, and has made a priority of student-centered learning, first-generation student support and faculty development.

 Awards and honors